 The potential penalties for 2nd degree criminal tampering include 3 – 12 months in county jail and fines of up to $1,000.
 If convicted of 1st degree criminal tampering, 6 – 18 months in county jail and fines of up to $5,000 can result.

 Denver Criminal Tampering Lawyer

 Charges of criminal tampering in Denver, Stapleton, or Green Valley Ranch shouldn’t be taken lightly.
 Possible jail time and significant fines can negatively impact your life and lead to job loss.
 Additionally, a person’s reputation is on the line when criminal charges come about.

 Contacting a strategic criminal defense lawyer early on in a tampering case can prove invaluable.
 We have decades of experience representing clients facing criminal tampering charges throughout Colorado.
 Contact our office for a free initial consultation where we will carefully analyze your case and suggest next steps.
 We offer same-day jail visits, affordable fees, and flexible payment plans so that skilled representation is a reality for you.

 If you or someone you know is facing criminal tampering charges in Colorado, be smart.
-Contact the experienced defense lawyers at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the experienced defense lawyers at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.